 A recent report from the charity, Garden Matters: Urban Greening, shows that 85 per cent of the UK population is living in an urban area.
 With house builders using smaller plots for each house they build and the increase in apartment blocks there are less and less green square metres available to everyone.

 Lawns are important both for recreational and environmental reasons.
 Green spaces are good for mental health and lawns and flower beds help absorb rainfall and thus reduce the potential of drains being flooded.

-"Lawns are an important part of the garden," said Colin "We need them to be able to sit somewhere and enjoy our flowers and barbeques.
+"Lawns are an important part of the garden," said Colin on the programme this morning.
+"We need them to be able to sit somewhere and enjoy our flowers and barbeques.
 And they needn't be as high maintenance as people think.
 We are concerned with the trend to pave over lawns.
 We need to look at this development very carefully."